tzubeli/developer-portal/appToken.md

 ### Add a Privacy Context

-Adding a privacy context will limit the session to the contents of a particular category.
+Adding a privacy context will limit the session to the contents of a particular MediaSpace instance (or correctly configured set of categories).

 To enable entitlements on the category, select Add Entitlements in the Integration Settings in [KMC](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings).
 Then select a category and give it a Privacy Context Label.
 That is the name that should be used in the Privileges String when adding the `privacycontext` key.

+To retrieve the `privacycontext` of an existing MediaSpace instance, locate the `privacyContext` value under the `Global/Application` settings page.

 ```
 appToken.sessionPrivileges = "setrole:1234567,privacycontext:application"